Displays the stdout and stderr output of an unfinished job.

 - -m host_name

-Operates on your most recently submitted job that has been dispatched to the specified host.
+- Operates on your most recently submitted job that was dispatched to the specified host.

 - -J job_name